 7. Griot’s Garage Random Orbital Polisher

 This dual-action polisher from Griot’s Garage features a powerful 6800 OPM rating, making it great for polishing, waxing, and paint removal.
 It’s a polisher that can handle a bigger task.
 It is comfortable to use, albeit a bit heavy, due to its powerful 1,000-watt motor.
-It features a fan-cooled counter-balance, 6-inch vented orbital backing plate, and premium bearing construction.
+It features a fan-cooled counterbalance, a 6-inch vented orbital backing plate, and premium bearing construction.

-The six different speed settings allow you to precisely control the speed, no matter the task at hand, and have a great deal power.
+The six different speed settings allow you to precisely control the speed, no matter the task at hand, and have a great deal of power.
 A comfortable adjustable handle and molded hand and finger grips on the housing make it easy on your hands during extended use.

 Some users do note that it can be fairly noisy, especially when being pushed hard.